← Research

 return self._cursors[thread_id]

-# Slow path: acquire lock only for new cursors
+# Slow path: lock only when allocating

 with self._lock: